apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_HELLOXX_BUILTIN -- Build the helloxx example as a "built-in"  that can be executed from the NSH command line.
-    CONFIG_EXAMPLE_HELLOXX_NOSTATICCONST - Set if system does not support static constructors.
+    CONFIG_EXAMPLES_HELLOXX_NOSTATICCONST - Set if system does not support static constructors.
-    CONFIG_EXAMPLE_HELLOXX_NOSTACKCONST - Set if the system does not support construction of objects on the stack.
+    CONFIG_EXAMPLES_HELLOXX_NOSTACKCONST - Set if the system does not support construction of objects on the stack.

   Also needed: